Secrets to Speaking Polish Like a Pole

 You’ve made the smart decision to learn Polish.
 Great!
 But how do you start speaking Polish like a Pole?
-Culture.pl has asked Polish learners around the world for their top tips to get your language skills moving.
+Culture.pl has asked Polish learners around the world for their top tips to get your language skills going.

 1. Polonise yourself

-Chang Il, a PhD student of Polish Philology at the University of Silesia gives us his most important tip for learning Polish: Polonise yourself.
+Chang Il, a PhD student of Polish Philology at the University of Silesia, gives us his most important tip for learning Polish: Polonise yourself.
 As crazy as this might sound, it may be the only key to success.

 ‘This does not mean that you’ll become Polish, but we need to do our best to become one of them.’
 Il argues that it’s important to do this in order to understand the cultural differences.
 ‘In Korea, we normally don’t shake hands, and we hug far less.’
 For Il, this physical distance is still a challenge.
-He isn’t used to close physical contact and he was also not used to speaking much back in Korea.
+He isn’t used to close physical contact, and he was also not used to speaking as much back in Korea.

 ‘For Korean students, it is sometimes a big challenge to participate during class.
-Here it’s important and I encourage other students to do it too.
+Here, it’s important, and I encourage other students to do it too.
 We have to speak up and adapt to the culture.’

 2. Be brave!

-3. Don’t worry about the grammar
+3. Don’t worry about grammar

 She would never tell her students not to study grammar at all.
 However, most of the people interviewed said they learnt it thanks to the time they spent within a Polish environment and not necessarily with grammar books.

-Ania has specialised in teaching Polish to natives of Arabic and Slavic languages and she emphasises that the recommendations she would give vary from nationality to nationality.
+Ania has specialised in teaching Polish to natives of Arabic and Slavic languages, and she emphasises that the recommendations she would give vary from nationality to nationality.

 When it comes to other Slavic language speakers, she stresses the importance of learning the grammar and avoiding literal translation from their mother tongue.
 ‘Due to the fact that the languages are very similar, students from Slavic countries think they speak Polish from the very beginning.’
-Ania acknowledges that very often Poles will understand them and will not tell them whether they are making mistakes or not.
+Ania acknowledges that very often, Poles will understand them and will not tell them whether they are making mistakes or not.
 ‘The most important advice for them would be to practice the pronunciation and care about the grammar.’

 5. Fall in love with a Pole!